 BLOG 14: The universe as “relation” according to Indigenous North American cosmologies

-Under the Milky Way, for millennia, Indigenous peoples of North America observed the sky not as a distant object, but as a presence with which they coexisted.
-For nations such as the Lakota, Hopi, or Navajo, the universe was not something external to describe, but a web of relations of which humans were part.
+Beneath the Milky Way, for millennia, Indigenous peoples of North America observed the sky not as a distant object, but as a presence with which they coexisted.
+For many nations such as the Lakota, Hopi, and Navajo, the universe was not something external to describe, but a network of relationships of which the human being was a part.

-This is not superficial mysticism.
+This is not a superficial mystical reading.
 It is a different ontology.

 This perspective is not foreign to us.
-When we share an astronomy experience, we do not merely describe distant phenomena or physical data; we invite recognition of our material belonging to the cosmos.
-Observation is not only analysis, but awareness that the matter we contemplate is the same matter that constitutes us.
-The sky is not external; it is continuity.
+When we share an astronomy experience, we do not limit ourselves to describing physical phenomena or distant data; we invite people to recognise our material belonging to the cosmos.
+Observation is not only analysis, but also the awareness that the matter we contemplate is the same that composes us.
+The sky is not external: it is continuity.

 To exist is to be in relation

-In these cosmologies, no entity exists in complete isolation.
-Humans, animals, mountains, and stars participate in a shared relational fabric.
-What matters is not only what something is, but how it connects to the whole.
+In these cosmovisions, no entity exists in complete isolation.
+Humans, animals, winds, mountains, and stars participate in a shared relational fabric.
+What matters is not only what something is, but how it is connected to everything else.

-Contemporary physics, through rigorous mathematical frameworks, has also challenged absolute separation: particles are excitations of fields; gravity structures matter into networks; quantum entanglement reveals deep correlations between systems.
+Contemporary physics, from a rigorous mathematical framework, has also challenged the idea of separate entities.
+Particles are excitations of fields; gravity structures matter into networks; quantum entanglement reveals deep correlations between systems.

 The sky as calendar and path

-The Milky Way was both spiritual pathway and navigational guide.
-The heliacal rising of certain stars marked agricultural and migratory cycles.
+The Milky Way was both a spiritual path and a night guide.
+The heliacal rising of certain stars marked agricultural or migratory cycles.
+Observation was precise, sustained over time, and linked to daily life.

-In Lakota tradition, the Milky Way is called Wanagi Tacanku, the “Spirit Road.”
-This luminous arc across the night sky is not merely symbolic narrative; it is structure, orientation, and continuity between visible and invisible realms.
+In Lakota tradition, the Milky Way is called Wanagi Tacanku, the “Path of Spirits”.
+This luminous arc crossing the night sky is not merely a symbolic narrative: it is structure, orientation, and continuity between the visible and invisible worlds.
 The sky is not decoration; it is order.

-The difference lay not in observational capacity, but in intention: not to dominate the sky, but to synchronize with it.
+The difference did not lie in the ability to observe, but in the intention: not to dominate the sky, but to synchronise with it.

 Circular time and recycled matter